MikeTheReader/ReduxFieldCreator/README.md

-### Redux / React Learning Project
+## Redux / React Learning Project

 This is a project I am using while learning Redux / React.
 The idea is a form that allows the user to add multiple fields and their definitions.
+This is very much a learning tool, and I'm doing my best to make it understandable to others and be a tool for learning.

+Thanks to Stephen Grider for his Udemy course, <https://www.udemy.com/react-redux/learn/v4/> which this project draws from, greatly.

+#### Notes

+The **Application State** window in the application displays the actual state from all reducers live as it happens.
+The console also reports every action that happens.

-### Django support for hot reloading
+#### Django support for hot reloading

 As I worked on this project, I realized I was jumping through coding hoops to mimic a REST API, rather than just having a sample one.
 To best mimic the project I'm eventually going to add this to, I've turned this project